-- Keep what wrapping paper you can and make new things from it – take another look at those upcycled cards – that’s wrapping paper on the front to make the Christmas trees!
+- Make new things from your used wrapping paper – take another look at those upcycled cards.
+That’s wrapping paper on the front to make the Christmas trees!

-- Instead of using wrapping paper, keep and re-use old gift bags.
+- Keep and re-use old gift bags – no one cares if you reuse a bag.
 And when you pass the bag onto someone new, try to encourage them to keep and re-share it too.

-- Use the front of old Christmas cards as present labels next year – try cutting out cool shapes and designs with the images.
+- Use old Christmas cards as present labels next year – try cutting out cool shapes and designs with the images.

-- Make advent calendars from toilet roll tubes and other cardboard boxes, maybe the ones you received with your online shopping.
+- Make advent calendars – easily made from toilet roll tubes and other cardboard boxes, like the ones you received with your online shopping.

-- Use any other excess packaging from gift buying for junk modelling with children or turn those cardboard boxes into ‘boats’ or ‘space suits’.
+- Use excess packaging for junk modelling – turn those cardboard boxes into ‘boats’ or ‘space suits’.
 The more inventive, the better!

 Zero Waste Christmas Ideas